-The pictorial works of Vaquero are developed in the field of realist representation, always going very deeply into materic properties.
+The pictorial works of Vaquero are developed in the field of figuration, always going very deeply into materic properties.
 His search concentrates on the fundamental problems of light and space, and the duality that exists between flat space and three-dimensional space.

 His gaze focuses on the elements that make up contemporary culture and knowledge, and he then represents this within symbolic spaces.

 Julio Vaquero composes the objects and spaces inside his studio and then gives them a natural treatment in his painting, creating a dialogue between painting as a traditional representation and as an experience in the real space that has created it.

 - Museo de Pintura de Valdepeñas, Ciudad Real.

 - Col·lecció Testimoni.
 La Caixa, Barcelona.

 - Julio Vaquero's work spans aspects of contemporary art that have seldom, if ever, been brought together previously.
 As will immediately be apparent to anyone who looks at his work, he is a distinguished inheritor of to the great Spanish realist tradition, especially as this applies to still life, in the work of artists such as Sánchez Cotán and Juan van der Hamen.
 While he is a gifted draugtsman of the human figure, as works like "Torso oscuro" and "Cuerpo en forma de T" demonstrate, it is inanimate things that attract him most as subject-matter.Edward Lucie Smith